arouyan/docs/docs/concepts/architecture-overview.md

 ## Cluster lifecycle
 ### 1. Provisioning

-You initiate creation of the cluster.
-Refer to [getting started](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md) on how to create a cluster.
+You initiate cluster creation.
+Refer to [getting started](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md) to learn how to create a cluster.

 ### 2. Reconciliation & healing

-A cluster enters a reconciliation loop.
-The platform periodically re-checks that actual infrastructure on your cloud reflects the specified configuration, and performs upgrades & patching.
+The cluster enters a reconciliation loop.
+The platform periodically re-checks that actual infrastructure on your cloud reflects the specified configuration, and performs upgrades and patching.
 Reconciliation performs checks such as:

   - [x] Cluster network configuration is up to date;
-  - [x] Are any nodes missing, e.g. accidentally deleted;
+  - [x] No nodes are missing, for example, were accidentally deleted;
-  - [x] Are there any unused resources to clean up;
+  - [x] Any unused resources to clean up;

 ### 3. Resizing

-CAST AI clusters do not use a "node pool" concept.
+CAST AI clusters do not use the "node pool" concept.
 Instead, you can:

-   - Manually add or remove nodes with specified configuration.
+   - Manually add or remove nodes with a specified configuration.
-   - Enable autoscaling policies - it scales up and down per-node level.
+   - Enable autoscaling policies to scale up and down per-node level.

 ### 4. Cleanup

-When you delete a cluster platform will collapse cloud resources in the quickest way.
-Nodes will not be drained before deleting them.
+When you delete a cluster, the platform will collapse cloud resources in the fastest way.
+Nodes will not be drained before being deleted.

 The platform is designed to minimize unintended removals.
-If you have any extra virtual machines that do not contain CAST AI cluster UUID - delete operation will fail.
+If you have any extra virtual machines that do not contain CAST AI cluster UUID - the delete operation will fail.

 ## Cluster architecture

 ### Context

 When you [create a cluster](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md#create-cluster) you can [download kubeconfig](https://github.com/v1dm45/docs/blob/main/docs/getting-started.md#deploy-application) to access your cluster directly.
-Some of the middleware that is running on the cluster (Grafana, Kubernetes dashboard) is directly reachable from [console UI](https://github.com/v1dm45/docs/blob/main/docs/Dashboard%20Overview/Console%20overview.md#console-overview) through the single-signon gateway.
+Some of the middleware running on the cluster (Grafana, the Kubernetes dashboard) is directly reachable from the [console UI](https://github.com/v1dm45/docs/blob/main/docs/Dashboard%20Overview/Console%20overview.md#console-overview) through the single-signon gateway.

-You can notice on the diagram below that there is a bi-direction link between your cluster and CAST AI platform.
-Not only the platform connects to your cloud infrastructure or the cluster itself; CAST AI also relies on the cluster to "call back" and inform about certain events:
+You can see on the diagram below that there is a bi-direction link between your cluster and the CAST AI platform.
+The platform not only connects to your cloud infrastructure or the cluster itself, it also relies on the cluster to "call back" and inform about certain events:

-* Cluster control plane nodes actions with provisioning engine, e.g. when to join the cluster;
+* Cluster control plane nodes actions with the provisioning engine, e.g., when to join the cluster;
-* Nodes inform about operations being completed, like finishing joining the cluster;
+* Nodes inform about operations being completed, like finishing to join the cluster;
-* Relevant cloud events get propagated to provisioning engine & autoscaler, for example, "spot instance is being terminated by cloud provider";
+* Relevant cloud events get propagated to the provisioning engine & autoscaler, for example, "spot instance is being terminated by cloud provider";

 Your app users do not interact with CAST AI in any way.
-You own your kubernetes cluster infrastructure 100%, including any [ingress infrastructure](https://github.com/v1dm45/docs/blob/main/docs/concepts/architecture-overview.md#ingress) to reach your cluster workloads.
+You own your Kubernetes cluster infrastructure by 100%, including any [ingress infrastructure](https://github.com/v1dm45/docs/blob/main/docs/concepts/architecture-overview.md#ingress) to reach your cluster workloads.

-Below diagram highlights primary groups of components that define a relationship between CAST AI platform and your cluster:
+The diagram below highlights the primary groups of components that define a relationship between CAST AI platform and your cluster:

 ![](architecture-overview/component-relationships.png)